viirre/dotfiles/readme.md

 7. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
 8. Run `install.sh` to start the installation
 9. Restore preferences by running `mackup restore`
-10. Install the "spaceship" theme from instructions at https://github.com/denysdovhan/spaceship-prompt
-11. Restart your computer to finalize the process
+10. Restart your computer to finalize the process

 Your Mac is now ready to use!